Urbanization and Electoral Success: Lawyers and Workers in Interwar France

 Abstract

-This study argues that urbanization changed the relationship between the occupation of candidates running in parliamentary elections and their electoral success.
-To identify local-level variation in urbanization, we leverage exogenous changes to the boundaries of electoral constituencies in the 1928, 1932, and 1936 French parliamentary elections.
-The results suggest that urbanization was detrimental to the electoral success of lawyers but beneficial to that of employees and workers.
-This electoral effect of urbanization was especially felt on the left of the political spectrum, whereby left-wing employees and workers crowded out left-wing lawyers.
+This study argues that urbanization altered the relationship between candidates' occupation and their electoral success.
+To identify the causal effect of local variation in urbanization, we exploit exogenous changes in the boundaries of electoral constituencies in the 1928, 1932, and 1936 French parliamentary elections.
+We find that urbanization was detrimental to the electoral success of lawyers, but beneficial to that of employees and workers.
+This effect was concentrated on the left of the political spectrum, whereby left-wing employees and workers crowded out left-wing lawyers.

 Publication